 All the data on the blockchain network is visible to users, and each is responsible for their actions.
 Data is immutable and not controlled by one central authority.
 But what happens when we want to use blockchain for business so that we need to certify authorities and control who is in our network, and we want to keep all our data confidential from the outside world?
 One thing is for sure – in such a case, a public blockchain network won’t be suitable; you need a private network.
 To create blockchain applications meeting the above requirements, it’s best to use enterprise blockchain platforms.

 What are private blockchain networks, and what are their benefits

-Private blockchains are a version of blockchain technology that can be an either open-source, consortium, or privately developed.
-There is a wide range of private blockchain platforms, but the most popular ones are Hyperledger Fabric (sometimes shortened to Fabric, or HLF) hosted by the Linux Foundation and R3’s Corda.
+Private blockchains are a version of blockchain technology that can be either open-source, consortium, or privately developed.
+There is a wide range of private blockchain platforms, but the most popular ones are Hyperledger Fabric (sometimes shortened to Fabric, or HLF) hosted by the Linux Foundation, and R3’s Corda.

 Joining a private blockchain network

 One feature that sets private blockchains apart is that participants can limit or grant permission to access this blockchain network.
 This is why it is also called a permissioned network.
 Network administrators have to invite you to join the enterprise blockchain.
 Limiting access to the network and implementing proper identity management ensure private transactions.
 Only entities participating in a transaction will know about it.
 “To achieve a higher level of privacy, it is sufficient to specify user identities, limit read permissions, and certify authorities.
 These measures provide a high level of data protection.